AMReX-Astro/Castro/sphinx_docs/source/CastroUserGuide.rst

 linear method that follows the description in Colella (1990) :raw-latex:`\cite{colella:1990}`, the classic PPM limiters :raw-latex:`\cite{ppm}`, and the new PPM limiters introduced in Colella & Sekora (2008) :raw-latex:`\cite{colellasekora}`.
-The choice of limiters is determined by .
+The choice of limiters is determined by castro.ppm_type.

 For the new PPM limiters, we have further modified the method of :raw-latex:`\cite{colellasekora}` to eliminate sensitivity due to roundoff error